Financial Aid Frequently Asked Questions

 - To apply for federal and/or state aid, you need to complete the Free Application for Federal Student Aid (FAFSA), using your FSA ID.
-Federal aid includes Pell Grants, Supplemental Educational Opportunity Grants, Direct Loans, both subsidized and unsubsidized, Perkins loans, Nursing loans, and Work-Study.
+Federal aid includes Pell Grants, Supplemental Educational Opportunity Grants, Direct Loans, both subsidized and unsubsidized, Nursing loans, and Work-Study.
 State aid varies by state.
 Once the FAFSA is completed, you may be selected by the Federal Processor for a process called Verification, which means you will have to provide additional requirements to verify actual tax data.
 For more information, visit the Verification Guidelines web page.

 - By completing only the FAFSA, Boston College is not able to determine your eligibility for institutional need-based grants.
 In order to be considered for all institutional need-based aid as well as all federal and state aid, you must complete the FAFSA and additional forms, if applicable to your situation.

 You may check the status of your application at www.bc.edu/finaidapp.